Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Generation Z Online Shopping Statistics

-Many Generation Z consumers (born 1997-2012) are still below the age of 18, meaning they may not purchase their own groceries, clothing, or personal products.
+Many Generation Z (born 1997-2012) consumers are still below the age of 18, meaning they may not purchase their own groceries, clothing, or personal products.

 - 28% of Gen Z consumers shop primarily online; 36% shop online and in-store in equal measure.